Robinlovelace/georustlings/README.md

 #
 # test result: FAILED.
 0 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```
+6. Edit the code in the exercise folder, e.g. by typing the following command in VS Code's [integrated terminal](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_integrated-terminal) (which can be opened with the [VS Code Shortcut](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) `` Ctrl+` ``):

+after you have made some edits run `cargo test` again.
+Don't worry if the tests still don't pass, the error messages should help you learn how Rust works (feel free to ask in the issue tracker or in the Rust discord group if you get stuck).
-6. Edit the code in the exercise folder and run `cargo test` again, when the tests pass you will see output that give a postitive results like the following:
+When you figure out a solution that works, the tests will pass and you will see output like the following 🎉
 ```bash
 cargo test
 #    Compiling print_point v0.1.0 (/home/robin/learning/rust/georustlings/print_point)